1928 Plymouth 1937 Plymouth Plymouth: The First Decade

 Note 2: Builder Plates

-Some sources indicate that the red plates came into use in the late 1930s however the author's car had what appeared to be an original plate that was red.
+Some sources indicate that the red plates came into use in the late 1930s however the author's 1933 PD had what appeared to be an original plate that was red.